sfbrigade/sfbrigade.github.io.2017-11-05/_posts/jobs/2015-08-17-executive-team.md

 ### Commitment
 - There is a 1-year minimum commitment for this position
 - If accepted, you must work to find a replacement should you leave or step down
-- Attend in-person monthly Core Team coordination meeting
+- Attend semimonthly virtual Core Team coordination meeting
 - Attend monthly meeting for Onboarding Team members (coordinated among your team)
 - Attend hack nights and Brigade events that generate new members, such as hackathons
 - Available for 20+ hours of communication per month outside of Hack Nights on Core Team and external coordinating efforts